 The contractual life of granted options is 10 years.
 All options that are unvested as of the date on which a recipient's employment terminates, as well as vested options that are not exercised within a prescribed period following termination, are forfeited and become available for future grants.
 Options granted to date include options that a) vest 20% upon grant with the remainder vesting in equal annual increments over a four-year period, b) vest over a four-year period with 25% vesting at the end of each year or c) vest on the date of grant for options granted to directors.
 Beginning in 2013 we granted RSUs that vest in equal annual increments over a four-year period.
 Vested RSUs will be settled, at the discretion of the Compensation Committee, in shares of our common stock or in cash equal to the value of the applicable number of shares of our common stock on the vesting date.
 We also granted directors DSUs that were vested at grant.
 DSUs will be settled in shares of our common stock on the vesting date.
 We also granted of grant, but not outstanding until they vest.
 We intend to settle RSU, DSU and restricted stock awards in stock and have the shares available to do so.
 In June 2016, the Compensation Committee approved grants of both non-market based awards and market based awards.
-The contractual term and time-based vesting provisions for the non-market conditions and completion of the same time-based vesting requirements applicable to the non-market based awards.
+The contractual term and time-based vesting provisions for the non-market based awards are consistent with prior grants as noted above.
+The market based awards vest based on achieving one or more predetermined market conditions and completion of the same time-based vesting requirements applicable to the non-market based awards.